-Tarai gray langurs are arboreal, terrestrial, and diurnal.
-They move in a primarily quadrupedal fashion, both on the ground and in the trees, and they prefer running to walking.
+Tarai gray langurs are arboreal (tree-dwelling), terrestrial (land dwelling), and diurnal (active during daylight hours).
+They move in a primarily quadrupedal (on all fours) fashion, both on the ground and in the trees, and they prefer running to walking.
 Langurs in general also hop, climb, and leap.
 Horizontal leaps have been observed between 12 and 15 ft (3.7–4.6 m) while descending leaps may be up to 35–40 ft (10.7–12.2 m).
 When moving terrestrially, gray langurs will sometimes switch off between walking, then running several steps, then walking again in an irregular pattern.

 Tarai gray langurs live in multi-male, multi-female groups, though single-male groups do occur.
 They spend their nights in sleeping trees that stand an average of 39.4 ft (12 m) off the ground; Tarai gray langurs will usually select the highest branches to bed down in.
 In less natural habitats, gray langurs in general have used old hunting towers or electric poles for sleeping.

 In the central Indian highlands, gray langurs spend their time feeding (25.7%), idle (41.8%), moving (13.1%), clinging (7.9%), and allogrooming (6%).
 In Nepal, Himalayan gray langurs spend their time feeding (39.8%), resting (29.2%), traveling (17.5%), grooming (9.5%), and huddling (3.2%), with the rest of their time spent on other activities.

 Considering Tarai gray langurs live in both India and Nepal, it’s likely that their daily life looks like a combination of the aforementioned breakdown of activity, with feeding being the highest followed by resting and traveling or moving.
 In general, Tarai gray langurs do not follow a consistent daily regimen.